Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Bundle approach

 \begin{definition}[Hypergraph] A hypergraph is a triple $\left(X,\mathcal{C},\epsilon\right)$, where $X$ is a set of objects called vertices, $\mathcal{C}$ is a set of objects called hyperedges, and $\epsilon$ is the incidence weight $\epsilon:X\times\mathcal{C}\to\left\{0,1\right\}$ that codify if a vertex $m\in X$ is in a hyperedge $U\in\mathcal{C}$ ($\epsilon\left(m,U\right)=1$) or not ($\epsilon\left(m,U\right)=0$). \end{definition}

 This definition enables different hyperedges with the same vertices, thus encoding more information than just a relation between vertices.
-We might interpret it as different kinds of relations with the same objects, which can be important if we are working with relations in data analysis.
-For our purposes, we can restrict our construction to just one hyperedge by a set of vertices, such that the information is between them as some kind of compatibility between these objects.
-As said in Ref. \cite{abramsky2020contextuality}, it loses little by way of examples.
+We might interpret it as different relations with the same objects, which can be important if one is working with relations in data analysis \cite{abramsky2020contextuality} or contextuality of ambiguous phrases in language \cite{Wang2021}.
+For our purposes, we can restrict to just one hyperedge by a set of vertices.
+Also, as we will study how the relationship between the objects interferes in the formed geometry, unrelated objects can be disregarded, restrict ourselves to the case that there is always at least one relation for any object.